kubernetes/enhancements/keps/sig-release/2572-release-cadence/README.md

 Research discovered that only 5% of Kubernetes features advanced from Alpha to GA in the minimum 3 releases.
 However, the same research showed that reminders from the Release Team played a critical role in advancement of more than 50% of features.
-With an increased release cycle, this reminder activity can be expected to slow down.
+With a longer release cycle, this reminder activity can be expected to slow down.
 As such, advancement will need to be mitigated by making sure that SIGs keep track of their feature enhancement in more detail.